-The Finished Goods module forms part of the production functionality in DEAR Inventory.
-It helps you keep track of the use of raw materials as well as associated costs throughout the manufacturing process.
-The finished goods function can only be used with products that have a Bill of Materials with their component parts.
-For Disassembly of Finished Goods (including auto-disassembly), see Disassembly.
+The assembly module forms part of Standard Manufacturing in Cin7 Core.
+It helps you keep track of the use of components as well as the total cost of assembled goods.
+The Assembly function can only be used with products that have an Assembly Bill of Materials listing component parts.

 Table of Contents

-- Adding a Bill of Materials to a Product
+- Adding a bill of materials to a product

-- Assembling a Finished Product
+- Assembling a product

 To add a Bill of Materials to an item:

-- This activates the Bill of Materials tab below.
-Use + Component to select the component products from your inventory.
+- Click the + button or Add more items to select the component products from your inventory.

 - Enter the Quantity of each component product required in the assembly.

 Suppose that you wish to set your own rules.
-You estimate that the cost of product Y is $80 and the cost of the product X is $10 each.
+You estimate that the cost of product Y is $80 and the cost of product X is $10 each.
 Your disassembly cost percentage will be 20% for the first line (product X) and 80% for the second line (product Y).

 Assembling a Finished Product